 Let’s break this equation down.

 y is the dependent variable.
-This is the thing that you’re trying to explain and to understand how (in which way) it depends on something else.
+This is what you’re trying to explain and to understand how (in which way) it depends on something else.
 In this example, our dependent variable would be spy potential.

 x is the independent variable.
-We’re going to assume that this is causing the dependent variable to change in some way.
+We assume that this is causing the dependent variable to change in some way.
 This might not be a direct cause, but it implies an association between the variables and we obviously want to know more about that.
 So in our spy example, the independent variable could be something like IQ or physical fitness.

-b0 is the constant term.
-This is the point where your trendline crosses the horizontal axis.
+b0 is the constant term, or point where your trendline crosses the horizontal axis.

 If you have multiple variables the equation looks almost the same, except you add more independent variables into the mix: